I Don’t Like Writing About Myself

 Then I spent over two decades in the industry, in places small and large, moving around quite a bit, mainly doing back-ends.
 Six years of that were in Objective-C (on NextStep) which had a rather strong impact on me, also because of the cleanroom inspired methodology and the CRC-cards based design.
 Then C++, then Java.
 Nowadays am dabbling in

-Ruby Elixir Pony Crystal to compensate for my overall lack of programming at work.
+Ruby Elixir Pony Crystal C Rust to compensate for my overall lack of programming at work.

 I currently live in Zurich – after Budapest, Munich and Perth (Australia).
 I can be found at various places, as shown on the Contact page.
 I am not on Facebook et al for I don’t believe that everything I care about would fit under one umbrella.
 Hence, I write under several other pseudonyms on the internet where I discuss other topics, that don’t fit this professional, geek identity.
 You have nigh on zero chance of coming across these, though.